Atelier Bergson — Bergson et la philosophie analytique

 In this communication, I propose to elucidate the survival of the past as Bergson seems to understand it in contrast with the growing block theory of time.
 I proceed as follows : (1) I present the growing-block theory of time and try to emphasize the limits of this theory from a bergsonian point of view ; this leads (2) to an attempt of exegesis of Matter and memory (chapter III) concerning the existence of the personal past, mainly in trying to conciliate the two pictures of qualitative multiplicity (where the past is in the present) and of the cone memory (where my present is the extreme point of my past) ; finally (3), I propose a more speculative reconstruction of “cosmic memory” (memory of the Universe as a whole) and of the survival of the past in an ontological sense (not only psychological) of which we have no detailed account from Bergson.
 In conclusion, I emphasize the contrast between growing block and bergsonian theories of time.

-Appel à communications : Réunion africaine du projet sur le bergsonisme global — 23-24-30 novembre et 1er décembre 2023 — Université de Yaoundé 1 et Zoom
+Appel à communications : Réunion africaine du projet sur le bergsonisme global — 11-12 et 18-19 Janvier 2024 — Université de Yaoundé 1 et Zoom

 Barthélémy Toguo, Take a Green Breath, 2017